-- O Businesses themselves have a poor understanding of the mechanism of administrative appeal against public administration acts.
-More often than not, they suffice with the resolution of their issues through ordinary complaints or direct contacts, in cases where the administration provides a delayed response or no response at all, failing to observe the relevant procedures and deadlines for the filing of formal administrative appeals.
-In this aspect, there is room for investments from businesses in order to enhance internal professional capacities and to recognize and properly observe the institutional procedures related to the specifics of administrative appeal, as well as the principles of the Code of Administrative Procedures. - 6.
+- a delayed response or no response at all, failing to observe the relevant procedures and deadlines for the filing of formal administrative appeals.
+In this aspect, there is room for investments from businesses to enhance internal professional capacities and recognise and properly observe the institutional procedures related to the specifics of administrative appeal and the principles of the Code of Administrative Procedures. - 6.
 On the other hand, the decisions of the Appeal Commissions are generally not published, particularly in the case of inspectorates.
-Even when published, as is the case of decisions of the Directorate of Tax Appeal (genuinely not an inspectorate), their publication is not provided on a regular basis.
-As observed in the analysis of the Secretariat "On Improving the Mechanisms for the Resolution of Disputes between Businesses and the Public Administration", the publication of reasoned decisions by the Appeal Commissions (the decisions of the Public Procurement Commission may serve as a reference) paves the way to the unification of the administrative practice applicable to the resolution of similar cases in the audit/inspection field, provides the entities with a comprehensive overview of the positions held on special or specific cases, and imposes on the administration the "burden" to stay faithful to its previous interpretations, thus limiting its excessive discretion which leads to subjectivism or arbitrary decisions.
-In this context, the publication of decisions should be viewed not only as an opportunity to enhance the transparency and accountability of the institutions, but also as an effective mechanism for the correction of institutional practices. - 7.
-The number of unresolved disputes between inspectorates and businesses, which are currently under review by the Administrative Court of Appeal, appears to be 2,179.
-Statistics of the Administrative Court of Appeal show that the number of pending cases is constantly increasing, while the number of new cases with businesses in the capacity of plaintiff and inspectorates in the capacity of defendant has decreased.
-We would like to emphasize that one of the reasons behind this is related to the insufficient resources of the Administrative Court of Appeal, which consists of only 13 judges, while another reason is the variety of cases under the jurisdiction of this court.
+Even when published, as is the case of decisions of the Directorate of Tax Appeal (genuinely not an inspectorate), their publication is not provided regularly.
+As observed in the analysis of the Secretariat "On Improving the Mechanisms for the Resolution of Disputes between Businesses and the Public Administration, the publication of reasoned decisions by the Appeal Commissions (the decisions of the Public Procurement Commission may serve as a reference) paves the way to the unification of the administrative practice applicable to the resolution of similar cases in the audit/inspection field, provides the entities with a comprehensive overview of the positions held on special or specific cases, and imposes on the administration the "burden" to stay faithful to its previous interpretations, thus limiting its excessive discretion which leads to subjectivism or arbitrary

+- decisions.
+In this context, the publication of decisions should be viewed not only as an opportunity to enhance the transparency and accountability of the institutions but also as an effective mechanism for the correction of institutional practices. - The number of unresolved disputes between inspectorates and businesses, which are currently under review by the Administrative Court of Appeal, appears to be 2,179.
+Statistics of the Administrative Court of Appeal show that the number of pending cases is constantly increasing, while the number of new cases with businesses in the capacity of plaintiff and inspectorates in the capacity of the defendant has decreased.
+We would like to emphasise that one of the reasons behind this is related to the insufficient resources of the Administrative Court of Appeal, which consists of only 13 judges, while another reason is the variety of cases under the jurisdiction of this court.
 Compared to the total number of pending cases (around 13,000), the number of cases related to the inspectorates is small.
-A comparative overview of the number of cases reviewed by the Administrative Court of Appeal, with businesses in the capacity of plaintiff and inspectorates in the capacity of defendant, is provided below.
+A comparative overview of the number of cases reviewed by the Administrative Court of Appeal, with businesses in the plaintiff's capacity and inspectorates in the capacity of the defendant, is provided below.